Buying property?

 You have the option to make an offer anytime, whether it’s conditional or unconditional.
 It’s important to discuss with the agent to find a way to make your offer more appealing, while still being within your budget.
 Money isn’t the only factor to consider – settlement dates, finance, building inspections, and a LIM report are also important considerations.

 Avoid making your first offer too low.
-A slightly lower offer is one thing, but an unreasonably low price may immediately put the sellers off and make negotiation more challenging.
+A slightly lower offer is one thing, but an unreasonably low price may immediately put the vendors off and make negotiation more challenging for you.

 Deadline sale

 This method is similar to the “For Sale by Negotiation” approach.
-You have the flexibility to make an offer at any time before the deadline, or even on the deadline itself.
+You have the flexibility to make an offer on the deadline or at any time before the deadline.
 Your offer can include conditions as per your requirements.

 Pre-tender date offer